 With a similar emotional centre that is at the core of the best synth-based pop from the last 40 years, songs such as ‘Turn Back Time’ and ‘Rabbit In The Headlights’ managed to capture the youthful angst of Brat Pack rom-coms and the coming-of-age movies of John Hughes.
 For his upcoming debut full-length offering ‘Introspect’, Michael Oakley has been re-exploring the music of teenage years.

-Michael Oakley kindly spoke to The Electricity Club about the critical reception of ‘California’, producing other artists and how his new record was coming along…
+Michael Oakley kindly spoke about the critical reception of ‘California’, producing other artists and how his new record was coming along…

 How do you look back on the ‘California’ EP and its various offshoots?